 We want you to know that the step from thinking about returning to education, to the reality of becoming a student at Carlow College is not as big as it may initially feel.
 Every student has their own unique life experience which sometimes, as a mature student, can feel like a barrier.
 In fact, what feels like an obstacle may be your greatest asset.
 We understand that the mental process can be just as important as any practical consideration.
 Our guide aims to cover all of the necessary practical areas along with highlighting the many ways Carlow College welcomes and supports mature students.

 There are two scheduled interview sessions, one after the 1 February deadline (normally in early March) and one after the 1 May deadline (normally the end of May).
-On interview day, the following activities take place:
+These are conducted over the phone.

 Your application form and participation in the assessment day are then assessed.
 It is at the discretion of the College whether you are recommended to CAO to receive an offer.
 If you are successful, you will receive an offer from Carlow College, St. Patrick’s through the CAO in early July